Teesside Steelworks: Bolckow, Vaughan & Co

-Bolckow, Vaughan & Co Ltd. acquire the Southbank Steelworks.
-The firm is also persuaded by Sidney Gilchrist Thomas to adopt the process which he and his cousin Percy Gilchrist developed.
-This allows the use of local ironstone which had a high phosphorus content.
+The firm later acquired the Southbank Steelworks and adopted the Gilchrist–Thomas process at the suggestion of its developer, Sidney Gilchrist Thomas.
+This allowed the use of local ironstone which had a high phosphorus content.
 Bolckow, Vaughan & Co Ltd were already well established producers of Iron owning many Ironworks and furnaces and were seen as the driving force behind the rapid expansion of Middlesbrough or "Ironopolis" and Great Britain's leading producer of pig iron.
+After the company's acquisition of the Clay Lane works at the end of the century and a shift in production from Iron to steel they became the largest producers of steel in Great Britain and possibly the world, owning 21 of the 91 blast furnaces in the Cleveland area.